-3.3 Effects of Natural Rate Shocks on the Trend of Output
+3.2 Effects of Natural Rate Shocks on the Trend of Output

-This subsection presents the main results of the paper.
-According to equation (1), the effect of changes in the permanent component of the real interest rate, X_t^r , on the trend of output, $X_t + \delta X_t^r$, is governed by the parameter δ .
-Figure 3 displays the prior and posterior distributions of this parameter.
-The data appears to favor positive values of δ .
-Under the posterior distribution, the probability that δ is positive is 97 percent compared to 50 percent under the prior distribution.
-The posterior median of δ is 8.6, which means that a one percentage point fall in the natural rate of interest X_t^r lowers the trend level of output by 8.6 percent.
-This finding suggests a sizable degree of confidence that a fall in the natural rate has a negative long-run effect on the level of output per capita.
+According to equation (1), the effect of changes in the permanent component of the real interest rate, $X_t^r$ , on the trend of output, $X_t + \delta X_t^r$ , is governed by the parameter $\delta$ .
+Figure 2 displays the prior and posterior distributions of this parameter.
+The data appears to favor positive values of $\delta$ .
+Under the posterior distribution, the probability that $\delta$ is positive is 93 percent compared to 50 percent under the prior distribution.
+The posterior median of $\delta$ is 8.4 and the posterior mean is 7.6, which means that on average a one percentage point fall in the natural rate of interest $X_t^r$ lowers the trend level of output by about 8 percent.
+This finding suggests a sizable degree of confidence that a fall in the natural rate has a large negative effect on the permanent component of output per capita.

-We note, however, that the posterior distribution of δ does have some mass (about 3 percent) to the left of zero, and that in this range it displays a second mode.
-The long left tail can give rise to wide confidence bands of objects such as impulse response functions.
-For this reason, in the dynamic analysis that follows we will focus on model predictions conditional on positive values of δ .
+We note, however, that the posterior distribution of $\delta$ does have some mass (about 7 percent) to the left of zero, and that in this range it displays a second mode.
+For negative values of $\delta$ , a fall in the natural rate elevates trend output.
+The second mode can give rise to wide confidence bands of objects such as impulse response functions.
+For this reason, in the dynamic analysis that follows we will focus on model predictions conditional on positive values of $\delta$ .